raygaymon/raysonLimPokeSmart/README.md

 Project requirement was to develop a full web application, including backend server, frontend webpage, and database integration

-Backend was developed in Java with the Spring Framework Frontend was developed in Typescript woth AngularJS Database integrated was MySQL to contain user information, forum posts etc.
+Backend was developed in Java with the Spring Framework Frontend was developed in Typescript with AngularJS Database integrated was MySQL to contain user information, forum posts etc.

 Web application is PokeSmart, a Pokemon information application, where users can retrieve any information regarding any